 Simple company with limited liability (j.d.o.o.) can be established by one or more legal or natural persons.
-Minimum share capital is 10,00 kn.
+Minimum share capital is 10 H.R.K..
 This company has equal status as company with limited liability (d.o.o.).
 The only difference is, j.d.o.o. has an obligation to keep 25% of profit after taxation in the purpose of recapitalisation.
-When company rase its share capital up to 20.000,00 or more, and change its status in d.o.o., this obligation terminates.
+When company rase its share capital up to 20 thousand H.R.K. or more, and change its status in d.o.o., this obligation terminates.